G. V. Harsha Kumar

 G.V.
 Harsha Kumar (born 23 October 1960) is a member of the 14th and 15th Lok Sabha of India.
 He represented the Amalapuram constituency of Andhra Pradesh from 2004 to 2014, and is a member of the Indian National Congress.

 He rejoined Indian National Congress (INC) on 23 November 2020 at Rajahmundry.

 Early life and career

 Kumar started working for the congress organisation since his student days.
 He served as vice president in Government Junior College, Rajahmundry from 1976 to 1978, then moved on to become the Joint Secretary in Govt.
 College Rajahmundry from 1979 to 1980.
 He was elected as the President of National Students' Union of India (N.S.U.I.)
 Rajahmundry.
 Later he served to be the State Organisation Secretary for Andhra Pradesh N.S.U.I. and served as the General Secretary for the state N.S.U.I.

 In 1984 he contested the president post for Andhra University, became the chairman for Joint Admission Council for all the university students and fought for students' community rights.

-In 1985 he contested as an M.L.A. candidate from the Payakaraopeta constituency for the Indian National Congress Party and lost because the N.T.R. wave of new party establishment called the Telugu Desam Party.
+In 1985 he contested as an M.L.A. candidate from the Payakaraopeta constituency for the Indian National Congress Party and lost.